JavierJimenez86/chessexercise/README.md

 # Description

-A python program consisting in give all the potential chess board positions of a a given piece(rook, bishop, knight and queen) could advance to, with one move, from the given position, with the assumption there are no other pieces on the chess board.
+A python program consisting in give all the potential chess board positions of a given piece (rook, bishop, knight and queen) could advance to, with one move, from the given position, with the assumption there are no other pieces on the chess board.

 # Getting Started